About Plumbing Codes

 The International Code Council (ICC) publishes the International Plumbing Code® (IPC) model code.

-The IPC frequently cites construction cost savings as a benefit of their model code but neglects to address total lifecycle costs.
-For example, the IPC allows for air admittance valves (AAV) as an alternative to roof venting.
-That practice may save on upfront construction costs but at the risk of future costs to home and building owners down the road if/when the mechanical AAV fails.
-At worst, an AAV failure can enable toxic sewer gases to impact building occupants.
+The ICC frequently cites construction cost savings as a benefit of their model code, the IPC, but neglects to address total lifecycle costs.
+Some measures in the IPC may save on upfront construction costs, but at the risk of future costs to home and building owners down the road.
 Read more about plumbing and public health.

 How is the International Plumbing Code Changed?